seanox/seanox-ai-nlp/seanox_ai_nlp/units/README.md

 Developed for practitioners and developers, the module extracts constructs like `1000 hPa`, `-20 &ordm;C`, or `km/h`, and also handles standalone units (`in`, `cm`, etc.).
-Its language-agnostic design and adaptable formatting support a wide range of applications, including general, semi-technical, and semi-academi content.
+Its language-agnostic design and adaptable formatting support a wide range of applications, including general, semi-technical, and semi-academic content.

-The module integrates smoothly with tools like spaCy’s __EntityRuler__, and fits into workflows involving __annotation__, __filtering__, or __spacing__ -- where clarity and control are key.
+The module integrates smoothly with tools like spaCy’s __EntityRuler__, and fits into workflows involving __annotation__, __filtering__, or __token alignment__ -- where clarity and control are key.
 It does not perform semantic analysis itself, but provides clean, structured output to support downstream semantic processing.

 # Features

 __units__ provides a deterministic mechanism for extracting measurement expressions from natural language.

-- __Pattern-based extraction__ Identifies constructs like _5 km_, _-20 &ordm;C_,
+- __Pattern-based extraction__
+  Identifies constructs like _5 km_, _-20 &ordm;C_, or _1000 hPa_ using regular
-  or _1000 hPa_ using regular expressions and token patterns -- no training required.
+  expressions and token patterns -- no training required.

-- __Language-independent architecture__ Operates at token and character level,
+- __Language-independent architecture__
-  making it effective across multilingual content.
+  Operates at token and character level, making it effective across multilingual content.

-- __Support for compound expressions__ Recognizes both unit combinations (_km/h,
+- __Support for compound expressions__
-  kWh/m&sup2;, g/cm&sup3;_) and numerical constructs using signs and operators:
+  Recognizes both unit combinations (_km/h, kWh/m&sup2;, g/cm&sup3;_) and
-  _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.
+  numerical constructs using signs and operators: _&plusmn;, &times;, &middot;, :, /, ^, –_ and more.

-- __Integration-ready output__ Returns structured results compatible with tools
+- __Integration-ready output__
-  like spaCy’s EntityRuler for use in pipelines.
+  Returns structured results compatible with tools like spaCy’s EntityRuler for use in pipelines.

-- __Transparent design__ Fully interpretable and deterministic -- avoids
+- __Transparent design__
-  black-box ML, supporting reliable and auditable processing.
+  Fully interpretable and deterministic -- avoids black-box ML, supporting reliable and auditable processing.

 # Table Of Contents